maikel/tutorial_stdexec/Readme.md

 1. Given a receiver type, define an operation state that is used to start the completion of the operation.
 2. Describe the set of all possible completions that your operation state may potentially complete with.
 This set might depend on an *environment* type.

-The second bullet point indicates that there is often some meta-programming involved if you are the author of a sender adaptor algorithm because you have to make type transformations that match your implementation.
+The second point implies that there is often some meta-programming involved if you are the author of a sender adaptor algorithm because you have to make type transformations that match your implementation.

 Let’s start with a simple example by defining a sender that completes with the integer value 42.